-In this post I would like to discuss depression which is increasing at an alarmingly rate worldwide.
-I want to write about this because as a child I have seen my father treating depressed people as he is a clinical psychologist.
+In this post, I would like to discuss depression increasing at an alarming rate worldwide.
+I want to share my experience observing my father, a clinical psychologist, treating depressed people and listening to them very patiently.
 I used to listen to his line of treatment from behind the door.
-He used to listen to his patients very patiently.
-I got curious because the patients cried a lot and I wondered why.
+I was often surprised and curious because the patients cried a lot, and I wondered why?
 We didn’t have google in those days.
 So I didn’t know about depression.
 My father didn’t share details of his professional life.
 Years later, my curiosity piqued again.
-Now my daughter is a doctor so I learnt about mental health from her.
+Now my daughter is a doctor, so I learned that mental health is equally essential.

 Depression is the main cause of disability worldwide, according to WHO.
 It can affect adults, adolescents and children.
 An estimated one in seven Indians suffered from mental disorder of varying severity with depression and anxiety being the most common.
 Globally more than 264 million people of all ages suffer from depression.
 More women are affected by depression than men.

 It is a mood disorder that involves a persistent feeling of sadness and loss of interest.
 It is different from mood fluctuations that people regularly experiences as part of life.

 Bereavement or loss of a closed one can lead to depression.
 Feeling of grief is the main reason of depression if it persists.
 It is an ongoing problem.
 It consists of episodes during which the symptoms lasts for at least 2 weeks.
 It can lasts for several weeks, months and years.

 - History of other disorders(anxiety, post traumatic stress disorder)